 The services include both regularly scheduled routines and special requests.
 Special request work is normally billed to the requesting department.
 Examples of non-chargeable services provided by Housekeeping Services:

 Log into myWCU to access and submit a work order request or call 227-7224 for additional services, emergencies, or special events.
 Facilities Management will work with faculty and staff to resolve classroom maintenance or custodial problems in an expeditious manner and your comments and suggestions on ways to improve the classroom environment are always welcome.
-We ask that your comments be directed to the Housekeeping Supervisor at 828-227-7032.
+We ask that your comments be directed to the Housekeeping Manager at 828-227-7032.

 WCU water treatment plant is nearly 50 years old, and WCU is one of only two schools in North Carolina with a water plant.
 Water is pumped from the Tuckasegee River and produces approximately 95 million gallons of drinking water per year.

 Of the 123 buildings Western Carolina University campus, 35 buildings (comprising approximately 2.2M square feet) are connected to the campus central steam plant.
 The balance of campus facilities are heated by local means (boilers, heat pump, geothermal, etc.).
 The campus central steam plant is housed in a building originally constructed in the 1920’s.